supervisely-ecosystem/import-wizard-docs/converter_docs/images/multiview.md

 # Overview

+Multi-view mode is a feature that allows you to view and annotate multiple images simultaneously.
+It is especially useful when you need to label objects from different perspectives, 3D reconstruction images, Autonomous vehicle camera views or depth estimation task images.
+Labeling in multi-view mode can significantly increase the speed of the labeling process (for example, you don't need to switch between images and select a desired class to label the same object)

-This import organizes images into groups, adds grouping tags, and activates grouping and multi-tag modes in the project settings.
+Just organize images into groups and drop them to the import.
+The app will do the rest: it will detect groups, tag images, and activate grouping and multi-view modes in the project settings.

 # Format description